Are science and Christianity at war?

 When creation and evolution clash in a courtroom, the daily news fills up with stories suggesting that there is some profound conflict between science and Christianity.
 Inevitably, someone mentions the historical incident of Galileo.
 Galileo was charged with heresy by the church in 1633 for teaching that the Earth orbits the Sun.
 From Galileo to textbook battles, the hasty conclusion is that science and Christianity are engaged in an endless debate, fundamentally opposed to each other.

 The “warfare” model, then, is not very helpful for understanding evolution and Christianity, since it assumes conflict from the start.
-A few particular areas of scientific study—like the big bang and evolution—do raise concerns for Christians, but most of the BioLogos website (see Questions by Category on the right) is devoted to showing that evolution and Christianity are not truly at war.
+A few particular areas of scientific study—like the big bang and evolution—do raise concerns for Christians, but much of the BioLogos website is devoted to showing that evolution and Christianity are not truly at war.
 In the rest of this answer, we’ll explore other models for the working relationship between science and Christianity.